manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-06-20-taking-memsql-for-a-spin.markdown

 ```

 {% pullquote %}
-The first time it toke just a bit longer, but with an average of {" 7.044ms for 6850 queries "} this is still faster than running it on PostgreSQL!
+The first time it took just a bit longer, but with an average of {" 7.044ms for 6850 queries "} this is still faster than running it on PostgreSQL!
 {% endpullquote %}

 ## Pros and Cons